mehdi-abbasi/python_course/Assignment_2/Solutions/Solution.md

-Create folder with name of your github username and add your solution.
+Create folder with name of your github username and add your answers.